Choose from a range of taught and research-led postgraduate programmes, from one-year masters to PhDs.

 The School of Literatures, Languages and Cultures (LLC) offers both focused and interdisciplinary programmes in one of the widest range of languages of any UK university, and in the oldest department of English Literature in the UK - one of the longest established in the world.
-We are a leading centre for the study of film, including exhibition and curation, and for comparative literature and translation.
+We are a leading centre for the study of film, including exhibition and curation, and for comparative literature, book history, and translation.

 Our international community is based at the heart of the University of Edinburgh, drawing connections between people and cultures both within and beyond our School, and thriving on our place in a global festival city.
 Events range from research and work-in-progress seminars, to reading groups, conferences, workshops, performances, and online journals and forums, many of which are student-led.